Weather

 Events in May

-Waisak Day: Also known as "Buddha Day," this major Buddhist holiday is celebrated throughout Asia.
-The festival, which commemorates the birthday of Buddha, as well as his enlightenment, takes place on a full moon, typically in early to mid-May (although it occasionally falls in April).
-Thousands of monks gather in the town of Borobudur to chant in a ritual called "Pradaksina" that involves transporting holy water and flames.
+Waisak Day, Nationwide.
+This major Buddhist holiday is celebrated throughout Asia.
+The festival, which commemorates the birthday of Buddha, as well as his enlightenment and death, takes place on a full moon, typically in early to mid-May (although it occasionally falls in April).
+Thousands of monks gather in the town of Borobudur to chant in a ritual called Pradaksina that involves transporting holy water and flames.

 Traveling to Indonesia in May?
-Check out this great itinerary
+Check out these great itineraries

 More helpful information